-XML sitemaps are a bit of a techy conversation that most bloggers don’t really need to worry much about.
-This is a process that is done once with a simple plugin installation and after that you can forget it.
+XML sitemaps are a bit of a techy conversation that most writers don’t really need to worry much about.
+This is a process that is done once in the early days of your project with a simple plugin installation and after that you can forget it.
 The major benefit of implementing this is that it helps search engines learn more about your site and your content, and hopefully index you and rank you better.

-XML sitemap is an easy way for a blogger to inform search engines about blog pages and blog posts on his/her blog site that are available for crawling.
-In its simplest form, a Sitemap is an XML file that lists URL’s for a blog site along with additional metadata about each blog URL.
-Information like when the blog post was last updated, how often it usually changes, and how important it is, relative to other blog URL’s on the blog.
+XML sitemap is an easy way for an author to inform search engines about pages and posts on his/her site that are available for crawling.
+In its simplest form, a Sitemap is an XML file that lists URL’s for a site along with additional metadata about each URL.
+Information like when the post was last updated, how often it usually changes, and how important it is, relative to other URL’s on the site.
 This way search engines can more intelligently crawl the site and hopefully index and rank your content better in their results.

-Web crawlers usually discover blog pages from links within the blog site and from other online sites.
-Sitemaps supplement this data to allow crawlers that support Sitemaps to pick up all blog URL’s in the Sitemap and learn about those URL’s using the associated blog metadata.
+Web crawlers usually discover your pages from links within the site and from other online sites.
+Sitemaps supplement this data to allow crawlers that support Sitemaps to pick up all URL’s in the Sitemap and learn about those URL’s using the associated metadata.

 XML sitemap plugin options

-The easiest way of implementing an XML Sitemap on your blog is to use one of the free WordPress plugins like Google XML Sitemap Generator.
-These sitemap plugins generate an XML-Sitemap compliant sitemap of your blog in format that is supported by Google, Yahoo and other search engines.
+The easiest way of implementing an XML Sitemap on your site is to use one of the free WordPress plugins like Google XML Sitemap Generator.
+These sitemap plugins generate an XML-Sitemap compliant sitemap of your page in format that is supported by Google, Yahoo and other search engines.
 Alternative plugin option is Yoast SEO plugin that also features the XML sitemap generation.

 The good thing about this is that these plugins update the sitemap automatically when you publish new content so definitely no need to do anything after you activate the plugin.
 Activate it, forget it, it will do the work it does while you can focus on the important tasks like creating content.
 The only other tip I want to give you is to make sure to submit your XML sitemap link to your Google Webmaster Tools account so Google is aware of your sitemap and can index it.